Ballaban's campaign of 1465: Prelude

 Before he began his campaign, Ballaban offered Skanderbeg several gifts.
-Instead of accepting them, Skanderbeg sent back a pickax and a plough to remind Ballaban of his origins as a peasant, showing that it would have been more noble to have stayed so than to turn against one's own people.
+Instead of accepting them, Skanderbeg sent back a pickaxe and a plough to remind Ballaban of his origins as a peasant, showing that it would have been more noble to have stayed so than to turn against one's own people.
 Ballaban was offended and made an oath of vengeance.
 Ballaban planned to march two armies into Albania.
 Ballaban's force of 24,000 men was to march from Debar and Jakup Arnauti's force of 16,000 men from Berat.
-The plan was to march onto Kruja and take it after Skanderbeg would have moved against one of the two armies.
+The plan was to march to Krujë and take it after Skanderbeg would have moved against one of the two armies.
 From there, the other would move into Skanderbeg's rear and hopefully annihilate his army.

-Many Albanian princes allied to Skanderbeg—most notably Moisi Golemi—began to advocate a purely defensive campaign to thwart the Ottoman invasion.
-But Skanderbeg felt that he must, at all costs, prevent the linking up of the two armies sent against him, especially now that he had received fresh troops and supplies from King Ferdinand I of Naples, bringing his forces' numbers to 12,000 men.
+Many Albanian nobles allied to Skanderbeg began to advocate a purely defensive campaign to thwart the Ottoman invasion.
+But Skanderbeg felt that he must, at all costs, prevent the linking up of the two armies sent against him, especially now that he had received fresh troops and supplies from Ferdinand I of Naples, bringing his forces' numbers to 12,000 men.
 He therefore marched against Ballaban first.